DIRECT MAIL FOR REAL ESTATE INVESTORS – INTRO TO DIRECT MAIL MARKETING

 Here’s the hard part.
 When you offer $100k and the seller wants $130k, at what price do you agree to buy the house?
 How do you decide if the price is too high and to walk away?
 That is where knowing your After Repair Value, comparable sales, repair costs and knowing your target market becomes critical.
 And most beginners don’t learn these things.
 It will take you time to learn what a house is worth and how much to offer and I encourage you to invest in your education of learning how to understand After Repair Value (ARV), Comparable Sales and Repair Estimates BEFORE you mail.
 That way when you do speak to sellers and go on appointments you will actually know what to do and won’t be wasting your time (and money).
 I have a Wholesaling Real Estate Boot Camp every May and October where I personally spend 3 days teaching the above three topics.
 You can find out more about the wholesaling Real Estate Boot Camp also known as the Distressed Real Estate Boot Camp by clicking here

 When you speak to sellers, you will need to keep track of your calls.
 For that you want to use a Customer Relationship Manager (CRM) which is software that can help you keep track of your leads.
-We have one that we developed for our students at http://www.lexrealestatesystem.com
+We use Investor Fuse and are very happy with it.

 The goal with the CRM is to have all of the information about every single call logged into the CRM.
 Every time you speak to a seller you should note the mailing piece that was used (from the tracking number) and you should make sure you save the seller’s address, name, email address and phone number.
 All notes from your conversation with the seller should be typed out and saved in the CRM.
 By having a CRM you will be able to track your KPI’s and you will be able to never lose a lead.
 If you don’t have a CRM you will scribble notes down on a notepad and a month from now you will have no idea where those notes are.
 That is the value of having a CRM.
 You need a system.